Music Video Showreel

 Music Video Choreography & Movement Styling

-My role working on music videos is as a choreographer or movement stylist.
-I am not the director, or writer, and what I bring to the music video is what is required of the film treatment.
-It is often exciting to be presented such challenges, however the degree of creative freedom is very much bound by someone else’s idea: the concept of the video which the director has worked hard to conceptualise, write (with lots of visual references carefully tendered), and pitch to the record company and band management in a highly competitive but low budget market.
+My role in working on music videos is that of a choreographer or movement stylist.
+I am not the director or writer, and what I bring to the music video is what is required of the film treatment.
+It is often exciting to be presented with such challenges, however, the degree of creative freedom is very much bound by someone else’s idea: the concept of the video which the director has worked hard to conceptualise, write (with lots of visual references carefully tendered), and pitch to the record company and band management in a highly competitive but low-budget market.

 “Being the director of choice at the time, Claudia Castle was brought in to make the video.
 And guess what?
 It was only going to cost $150 000, which, back then was a huge budget…..
 The video was bigger than Ben-Hur, with truckloads of sand dumped in the Homebush Sports Centre, a cast of dancers and a squillion lights. (p262)

-Due to the smaller budgets, most directors take Music Video gigs due to the creative potential – often a chance to make something that they could not explore on a more rigid TV Commercial.
-However as a choreographer, the creative freedom is not as vast and I am always aware that music video functions to sell the artist; to sell a product.
-Fortunately I have my own independent projects (and more recently dance film) where I can own an idea and have creative freedom in my artistic expression.
+Due to smaller budgets, most directors take on music video gigs, which offer creative potential – often a chance to create something they couldn’t explore in a more rigid TV Commercial.
+However, as a choreographer, the creative freedom is not as vast, and I am always aware that music videos function to sell the artist and sell a product.
+Fortunately, I have my own independent projects (and more recently, a dance film) where I can own an idea and have creative freedom in my artistic expression.

-Not to say it is all ‘creative cardboard’, sometimes there’s specific requirements for the choreography: For example one Sleepy Jackson music video treatment required the movement to be a fusion of old school hollywood musicals meets the robot.
+Not to say it is all ‘creative cardboard’; sometimes there are specific requirements for the choreography.
+For example, one Sleepy Jackson music video treatment required a fusion of old-school Hollywood musical style and robotic movement.
 That was fun!
 Darren Hayes’ music “Black Out The Sun” required raven-like contemporary dance, which was bliss.
-This is the BTS documentary.

 “Black Out The Sun – Behind the Scenes” Darren Hayes 2011

-Having worked with Darren previous and with my brother the director meant a slick and professional working environment too.
+Having worked with Darren previously, and with my brother, the director, ensured a slick and professional working environment as well.
 Another great thing about this video was that Darren embraced working with dance.

-However, the music videos I have choreographed are more so indie acts where dance is a reluctant choice and often the director has had to do a hard sell to use dance because of the stigma of more commercial and glitzy music videos.
-Indie music isn’t exactly associated with dance, like mainstream pop is.
-In some instances, getting dance over the line required I write a choreographic treatment for inclusion in the directors’ treatment to ensure the management and record label was convinced the choreography wasn’t going to be triangular formations commercial dance sequence aka Britney Spears Music Video.
-(However i think that some artists secretly want the ‘Britney’ triangular formation dance scene).
+However, the music videos I have choreographed are more often indie acts, where dance is a reluctant choice, and the director has had to do a hard sell to incorporate dance due to the stigma associated with more commercial and glitzy music videos.
+Indie music isn’t typically associated with dance, unlike mainstream pop.
+In some instances, getting dance over the line required that I write a choreographic treatment for inclusion in the director’s treatment to ensure the management and record label were convinced that the choreography wouldn’t be a triangular formations commercial dance sequence, akin to a Britney Spears Music Video.
+(However, some artists secretly want the ‘Britney’ triangular formation dance scene.)

 These are a few of the music videos I have worked on between 2000 and 2016.